Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 #### 03. Edits - docker-compose.staging.yml file

-* Edit the `docker-compose.staging.yml` file and uncomment lines `205` through `296` to enable the new `TICK` services.
-There is a section called `# Start - TICK stack services section`, underneath that is the `TICK` code to be uncommented. (_remove the # before and ensure all code aligns properly like the services above it._)
+* Edit the `docker-compose.staging.yml` file and uncomment lines to enable the new `TICK` services.
+There is a section called `# Start - TICK stack services section`, underneath that is all of the `TICK` code to be uncommented. (_remove the # before and ensure all code aligns properly like the services above it._)

 * At the end of every service definition (_mysql, fedora, solr etc_) within the `docker-compose.staging.yml`, uncomment the following: